 If a tile floor finish or vinyl has been laid, it is best to wait between 24-48 hours before turning the UFH on to allow any adhesives to dry.

-If you have questions about how a floor covering can work with Nu-Heat UFH, one of our experts will be happy to help on 01404 540650.
+If you’d like to discuss the best flooring for underfloor heating, one of our experts will be happy to help on 01404 540650.